Attendance and Professionalism

 ### General Expectations

-It is expected that students will be at the location of any UNLV Percussion activity **a minimum of fifteen (15) minutes prior** to the mandated call time.
+- Be at the location of any UNLV Percussion activity **a minimum of fifteen (15) minutes prior** to call time.

-If a student believes they’ll be late, they must **communicate** their situation to the Coordinator or lead faculty/graduate student when it is safe to do so.
+- If you believe you'll be late, **communicate** with the Coordinator or lead faculty/graduate student when it is safe to do so.

 ### Work Conflicts